nickthien-my/manualnotincluded/content/posts/ahjit-kangaroo-reunion.md

 +++
 > Our Dota player, Ahjit, gives a quick introduction to the new Dota offlaner, KanGaroo.

 > **Editor's Note:** The original Fire Dragoon website was not preserved or archived properly.
-So most, if not all, media or thumbnails are gone and what we're left with is my text.
+So limited amount of images or media managed to be saved.
+The purpose of these posts is to keep them for posterity.

 After the most recent change in roster for the *Dota* team, there was void that had to be filled with *Adam "adam" Shah* moving on.
 Answering the call was *Raphael "KanGaroo" Chua*, our new Divine ranked off-laner.
 He's no stranger to the world of Malaysian Dota and a previous teammate of *Ahjit*.
 So we got Ahjit to let us know their history, why KanGaroo was chosen and their future plans.